smeup/ketchup/packages/ketchup/README.md

 The initial value prop must always be the initially selected object, from which the displayedField and valueField can be obtained.

+#### 5. Component specific interfaces

+When a component needs to use multiple TypeScript interfaces for complex data, those interfaces must be placed in a TS file having the same name as the component file and the suffix `-declarations` before the file extension.

+In this way Stencil compiler is able to fetch type declarations everywhere and these typing can be imported in any file of the project.

 ## Instructions